MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 With Chrome Process, if you use the `window.IsUSD` property in your JavaScript code, you must use it on predefined events like **pageReady** and **BrowserDocumentComplete** to determine whether the JavaScript code is running under Unified Service Desk.

 When you use the property on the Unified Service Desk predefined events, the property returns true.
-Otherwise, it returns false.<!--note from editor: What does it mean to "use the property"?
-I'm not sure what condition "otherwise, it returns false" is referring to.-->
+Otherwise, it returns false.

 ## Download attachments in Chrome Process